goschtl/zope/Zope3/branches/jim-adapter/src/zope/deprecation/README.txt

   ...README.txt:1: DeprecationWarning: demo3: demo3 is no more.
   ...

-Also, once a deprecation warning has been displayed, it is not shown again:

-  >>> from zope.deprecation import tests
-  >>> tests.demo1
-  1

 Deprecation can also happen inside a function.
 When we first access ``demo4``, it can be accessed without problems, then we call a function that sets the deprecation message and we get the message upon